lee-pai-long/boom/README.rst

 ..
 TODO: Add editor config.
 ..
 TODO: Add setup.cfg.
 ..
 IDEA: Add support for loading data from json file.
 ..
-TODO: Update README with new option --insecure.
-..
 TODO: Add CONTRIBUTING to README.

 **Boom!** is a simple command line tool to send some load to a web app.